European gudgeon

 - Anything nippy or pushy that hogs food (tiger barbs, some larger/meaner barbs, aggressive livebearer strains).
 Gudgeons aren't fighters and can get stressed out or outcompeted.

 - Warm-water species that want it tropical-hot (discus, many gouramis, lots of common 'tropical community' staples).
-The gudgeon do better cooler with plenty of oxygen-mismatched temps is a slow fail.
+The gudgeon do better cooler with plenty of oxygen-mismatched temperatures can lead to issues.

 Similar Species